Paulko6565/sb_stuff/README.md

 > 90% chance of success (Sometimes, troop placement can be delayed due to high ping, which can break the bot)
 >
-> Estimate time of completion: ??? minutes
+> Estimate time of completion: 4:30

 # Scythe Tower Defense bot